kthorp/pyfao56/README.md

 * To write data to a file: `wth.savefile('myfilename.wth')`
 * To compute daily reference ET for yyyy-ddd (4-digit year and day of year): `refet = wth.compute_etref('2021-150')`

-Examples of the weather file format are [here](https://github.com/kthorp/pyfao56/tree/main/tests).
+An examples of the weather file format is [here](https://github.com/kthorp/pyfao56/tree/main/tests/test1/cotton2013.wth).

-Users can customize loading of weather data with wth.customload() The azmet_maricopa.py module in the custom subpackage provides an example for developing a custom weather data class that inherits from Weather and overrides its customload() function.
+Users can customize loading of weather data with wth.customload().
+The azmet_maricopa.py module in the custom subpackage provides an example for developing a custom weather data class that inherits from Weather and overrides its customload() function.

 ### Define the irrigation management information
 * Instantiate an irrigation data class: `irr = fao.Irrigation()`